faisal-amiruddin/YouDo/README.md

 🚀 **Open for frontend collaboration!**

 I welcome contributions, especially on the React frontend.
-If you’re interested in improving the UI/UX, adding features, or experimenting with modern frontend practices, feel free to fork the repo and submit a pull request.
+If you’re interested in improving the UI/UX, adding features, or experimenting with modern frontend practices, feel free to fork the repo and submit a pull request or contact my email faisalamrdn@gmail.com.